tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 That is what I read so far this year.
 My goal is to read this whole list, that was published on Reddit a couple of months ago, within the next 5 years.
 I already read the ones in <span class="MT_red">red</span>

-1. The Hitchhiker&#8217;s Guide to the Galaxy by Douglas Adams.
+1. The Hitchhiker's Guide to the Galaxy by Douglas Adams.
 <span style="color: #FF0000">2.
 1984 by George Orwell. <br />3.
 Dune by Frank Herbert.</span>
 4. Slaughterhouse 5 by Kurt Vonnegut.
-5. Ender&#8217;s Game by Orson Scott Card.
+5. Ender's Game by Orson Scott Card.
 <span style="color: #FF0000">6. <span class="posthilit">Brave</span> <span class="posthilit">New</span> <span class="posthilit">World</span> by Aldous Huxley.</span> read in 2011
 7. The Catcher in the Rye by J. D. Salinger.
 8. The Bible by Various.
 <span style="color: #FF0000">9.
 Snow Crash by Neal Stephenson.</span> read in 2011
 <span style="color: #FF0000">10.
 Harry Potter Series by J.K.
 Rowling. </span>
 11. Stranger in a Strange Land by Robert A. Heinlein.
-12. Surely You&#8217;re Joking, Mr. Feynman! by Richard P. Feynman.
+12. Surely You're Joking, Mr. Feynman! by Richard P. Feynman.
 <span style="color: #FF0000">13.
 To Kill A Mockingbird by Harper Lee.</span>
 14. The Foundation Saga by Isaac Asimov.
 <span style="color: #FF0000">15.
 Neuromancer by William Gibson.</span>